hulab-ucsf/wftools/README.md

 ```

 ## Release Notes
+v0.66
+- Support file path with spaces in BedMaster STP filename

 v0.5
 - Fixed bug of not using key "exe_param" in config file
 - Prepare for open source release